Funding during the pandemic

 £15m increase in reimbursement prices

-The Department of Health and Social Care (DHSC) will increase medicine reimbursement prices by £15 million in June, it has announced.
+DHSC will increase medicine reimbursement prices by £15 million from June.

 The increase is being made based on margin data from 2019/20 along with predictions for delivery in 2020/21.
 PSNC has repeatedly highlighted the significant cashflow problems facing community pharmacy contractors at this time.
 PSNC and DHSC will continue to monitor carefully medicine margin data in order to identify if, and when, further increases are required.